EV vs ICE Maintenance Costs: What Fleets Save in 2026

 Regenerative Braking Reduces Brake Wear

-EV Battery Maintenance and Battery Life
+EV Battery Maintenance and Battery Longevity

 What Still Needs Maintenance on an EV